Reid, Boehner huddle on U.S. budget deal

 UNTIL THE LAST MINUTE

-Aides said there was no sign of a deal, but also no sign of a stalemate.
-Talks are expected to continue until the last possible minute.
+Aides said there was no sign of a deal but also no sign of a stalemate.
+Talks are expected to continue until the last minute.

 "I am still hopeful that a few Republicans will put their country first and come to us with a credible offer," the panel's top Democrat, Senator Patty Murray, told reporters after meeting with fellow Democrats on the panel.

-"It's getting late, but I'm not giving up hope," Representative Jeb Hensarling, the panel's top Republican, told reporters.

-Even if the panel reaches a deal, Reid and Boehner would have to ensure that it has enough support to pass Congress.
+Even if the panel reaches a deal, Reid and Boehner would have to ensure that it can pass Congress.
 Boehner in particular would face pressure from a conservative flank that has refused to back other budget agreements this year.

 The two congressional leaders were key players in an April budget deal that avoided a partial government shutdown and describe each other as friends.

-Congress already faces rock-bottom approval ratings after a bruising year of budget battles that have pushed the federal government to the brink of default and prompted a first-ever downgrade of U.S. debt.
+Congress already faces rock-bottom approval ratings after a bruising year of budget battles that have pushed the federal government to the brink of default and prompted a first-ever downgrade of the U.S. credit rating.

-It would not necessarily prompt another debt downgrade because automatic spending cuts totaling $1.2 trillion would kick in, falling equally on military and domestic programs.
+It would not necessarily prompt another credit downgrade because automatic spending cuts totaling $1.2 trillion would kick in, falling equally on military and domestic programs.

-Analysts have voiced concern that sharp spending cuts could slow already tepid economic growth.
+Analysts have voiced concern that sharp spending cuts could slow the already tepid U.S. economic growth.

-(Additional reporting by Thomas Ferraro and Andy Sullivan; writing by Andy Sullivan; Editing by Deborah Charles and Cynthia Osterman)
+(Additional reporting by Thomas Ferraro and Andy Sullivan; writing by Andy Sullivan; Editing by Deborah Charles, Cynthia Osterman and Paul Simao)